nens/threedi-docs/over/d_threedi_versioning.rst

 * The **Display name** is the name under which the model can be found in the 3Di portal.
 * Adjust the **Visible for** criteria to select who has the right to see the model in the live site.
 Most end users have the *Viewer* level.By default the level will be *Admin*.
 * The **Model description** can contain additional information which is visible on the portal.
 * The **Status** of the model indicates whether the revision has been successfully converted into a 3Di model.
-The generation of input files can fail when the model schematisation is incorrect.
+The generation of input files can fail when the schematisation is incorrect.
 Click on the status (Success/Fail) to view the log of the conversion.
 * **Sqlite Version** indicates which version of the sqlite is present.
 * **Last update** indicates when the input files were generated from the revision.
 * **Committed** indicates who was the last to push changes for the model.